 Your resignation letter should contain a clear statement of resignation, the last working day, a note of gratitude, an offer to assist with the transition, and a positive closing remark.

-Can I email my resignation letter, or must it be in person?
+Can I email my resignation letter, or does it have to be in person?

-While it’s always professional to resign in person, sending a resignation letter via email is generally acceptable if an in-person conversation isn't feasible.
-Regardless of the format, keep your tone respectful and positive.
+While it’s always professional to resign in person, if an in-person conversation isn't feasible, sending a resignation letter via email is generally acceptable.
+Regardless of format, keep your tone respectful and positive.

 Should I mention the reason for my resignation in my letter?